varun-emm/Brand-Style-Detector/README.md

-# Website Screenshot and Analysis Tool
+# Website Brand Style Analysis Tool

 This project is a Python-based tool designed to analyse websites, to extract branding information such as company name, primary and secondary colors, fonts, and overall design.